 They need to know the reality of the consequences of drug addiction.
 The Devil minimizes the consequences and maximizes the pleasures.
 But the consequences are huge.
 If they hear my story, they know it’s possible to get help and to live a life worth living.

-What would you tell someone about treatment to inspire them to go to Vertava Health of Tennessee?
+What would you tell someone about treatment to inspire them to go to Vertava Health?

 If you ever wonder what life is like on the other side, I know that Vertava Health can show you.